 The Brooklyn Health Complex

-The ACS estimates a total of 691,000 have health insurance of which 430,000 have private insurance, and 318,000 have public coverage.
+The ACS estimates that 691,000 have health insurance, of which 430,000 have private insurance, and 318,000 have public coverage.
 About 65,000 people are without coverage in CD9.
-The Susan Smith McKinney Nursing and Rehabilitation Center, the Kings County Hospital Center and the Downstate Medical Center is the district’s largest employer and an excellent partner in defining the impact of the repeal/replace initiative over the next year or two.
+The Susan Smith McKinney Nursing and Rehabilitation Center, the Kings County Hospital Center, and the Downstate Medical Center is the district’s largest employer and an excellent partner in defining the impact of the repeal/replace initiative over the next year or two.

 Downstate has a student body of nearly 1,800 and a staff and faculty community of about 8,000.
 No other organization in the entire state would be more informed regarding health issues.
 It maintains Brooklyn’s only Medical History Library.

-The central location of these multiple facilities in Brooklyn presents an opportunity for a major urban design solution based on the provision of multiple surface transportation systems and services with the goal of reducing and eliminating private automobile traffic within the complex.
+The central location of these multiple facilities in Brooklyn presents an opportunity for a major urban design solution based on the provision of multiple surface transportation systems and services to reduce and eliminate private automobile traffic within the complex.

 How many people are served in this complex?
 Can services be provided to get people into preventative care and long-term health insurance services?
 Who bears the cost of the uninsured?